Ellednera/MapSearching/README.md

  - ./COPBenchmark.java - benchmark for COP

 ## Synopsis
-Below are the codes to make everything work, most of the methods not shown here can be called manually
+Below are the codes to make everything work, most of the methods not shown here can be called manually (they are shown in each individual class' synopsis, if any)
 ```java
 import assets.*;